100 Canons for Escaping the Rat Race and Exploring the World

 After circling the globe five times in the last 20 years, Bruce Northam has gathered hard-won nuggets of travel wisdom into 100 enlightening recommendations for making the most of seeing the world.

-Employing a mix of travel lore, humor, and anecdotes, Northam entertains, advises, and inspires readers to hit the road.
+Employing a mix of travel lore, humor, and anecdotes, Northam entertains, advises, and inspires readers in Globetrotter dogma to hit the road.
 20 black-and-white illustrations are included.

 Excerpt from the Book